Nordic countries: Current leaders

-Economy
+Economic Overview

 The Nordic economies are among the countries in the Western world with the best macroeconomic performance in the recent ten years.
 Denmark, Finland, Norway and Sweden have for example experienced constant and large excess exports in recent years.
 Iceland is the only country which has balance of payments deficits as of 2011.
 At the same time, unemployment is low in most of the Nordic countries compared with the rest of Europe.
 As a result of the cyclical down-turn, the public balance is now in deficit, except for Norway.
 Over the past ten years, the Nordic countries had a noticeably larger increase in their gross domestic product (GDP) than the Eurozone.
 The only exceptions were Denmark and Åland which had a lower growth.
 Measured by GDP per capita, the Nordic countries have a higher income than the Eurozone countries.
 Norway's GDP per capita is as high as 80 per cent above the EA17 average and Norway is actually one of the countries with the highest standard of living in the world.

-However, after the financial crisis of 2007–2008 and the following recession all the Nordic countries have been affected by the global crisis though to varying degrees.
-Iceland was most affected and had an economic crisis from 2008 to 2011, but GDP growth was also negative in all the other Nordic countries in 2008 and 2009.
-From 2009 most of the Nordic countries experienced growth again.
-The Nordic Council has set an objective for Nordic cooperation to achieve stable and sustainable economic growth, development of the Nordic welfare model, economic integration in the Nordic region and the promotion of joint Nordic interests at international level.